1640s In the settlements in the Dutch colony of New Netherlands are Catholics, English Puritans and Lutherans, as cited by Father Isaac Jogues

 May 22, 1753: Congregation calls Johann Albert Weygand to be pastor. d.
 1770

-1750: Dissatisfied German members withdraw from congregation on the issue of language and purchased brewery on Cliff Street, site of Christ Church - Pastor Johann Friedrich Reis is called to serve the “new” congregation.
+1750: Dissatisfied German members withdraw from congregation on the issue of language and purchased a brewery on Cliff Street, which served as their place of worship until 1767.
+Pastor Johann Friedrich Reis is called to serve the “new” congregation.

 1752-1756: Philipp Henrich Rapp is called to be pastor of Christ Church